Photo by Michelle Arcila Opsvik

-In addition to his musical work, Eliot Cardinaux has penned eleven collections of poetry to Leaning Against the Mystery, The Virgin Clock, Guide to Torment, Treebones and Riddlepieces, time’schange, The Gown of Entry, 21 Leaves, Still Life, A Future Companion, Our Hearts as Thieves, and Nativity.
+In addition to his musical work, Eliot Cardinaux has penned 15 collections of poetry to Leaning Against the Mystery, The Virgin Clock, Guide to Torment, Treebones and Riddlepieces, time’schange, The Gown of Entry, 21 Leaves, Still Life, A Future Companion, Our Hearts as Thieves, Nativity, Mouth Like Straw, the Hand Half-Blind, Moon and Politics on a Glass Table, Mother of Two, and Butterfly, Seed.
 He briefly studied poetry from 2015-2016 under Ruth Lepson, a faculty member at the New England Conservatory and a former student of Anne Sexton and Robert Creeley.
 Cardinaux would cite among his influences the Russian Acmeist poet Osip Mandelstam, French surrealist poet René Char, and post-war German-language poet Paul Celan, among many others.

 For samples of Eliot Cardinaux’s poetry, visit the Poetry portion of this site.